krbnite/krbnite.github.io/_posts/2017-03-20-Linear-Regression-in-Tensorflow.md

 batches of varying size).
 In these cases, it is necessary to declare your tensor using tf.constant(), tf.Variable(), and tf.placeholder(), respectively.

-Basically, you use tf.Variable instead of tf.constant for any tensor whose value is going to be updated throughout the model training session and you know enough about the quantity to initialize it.
+Basically, you use `tf.Variable` instead of `tf.constant` for any tensor whose value is going to be updated throughout the model training session and you know enough about the quantity to initialize it.
 For example, when training a neural network, your goal is to train the weights and biases, which can be randomly intialized at the start of the session.
-Thus, weights and biases represent the typical use case of a tf.Variable.
+Thus, weights and biases represent the typical use case of a `tf.Variable`.
+However, the training data itself
-However, the training data itself static: though your network might look at different subsets (batches) at different points in time, at no point is the training data itself being updated.
+static: though your network might look at different subsets (batches) at different points in time, at no point is the training data itself being updated.
 It is not initialized at some known or random starting value.
 It is merely something you feed into your net.
 For this, you choose a placeholder, and the specifics (e.g., batch values and size) are then computed at run time.